🎙️ 1M+ creators use this voice AI — free tier, no CC required

 ⚡ Diff-First Workflow

-Cursor's defining feature is its diff-based editing.
-When you ask for changes, you see exactly what will change before applying—green for additions, red for deletions.
-This makes it easy to review, modify, or reject changes.
+Cursor's defining feature is diff-based editing.
+When you ask for changes, you see exactly what will change before applying — green for additions, red for deletions.
 The Tab-to-accept flow is incredibly fast once you're used to it.

 🎯 Context Commands

-Cursor's @-commands are powerful: @codebase searches your entire project,@docs references documentation, @web searches the internet.
-This context-awareness makes responses more accurate and project-specific.
+Cursor's @-commands: @codebase searches your entire project,@docs references documentation, @web searches the internet.
+Context-awareness makes responses accurate and project-specific.

 Cursor IDE